 — Darren Marlar (@darrenmarlar) September 18, 2014

-On today’s Creation Moments Minute, a lobster shows off its ability to smell and taste.
+On today’s Creation Moments Minute, we take another look at the lobster’s amazing ability to smell and taste.

 For Creation Moments Minute dot com, I’m Darren Marlar.

 Ref: Ravven, Wallace.
 1987.
 “Lobster Lust: Don Juans of the Deep.”
 Discover, Dec., p.
 34.